rayush7/Natural_Language_Processing_Course_Assignments/Assignment_2_Aspect_Based_Sentiment_Analysis/exercise2/Readme.txt

 2) In order to run the code:

-    a) Create a Resources Folder (in the same directory as the src and data folder)
+    a) Create a resources Folder (in the same directory as the src and data folder)

     b) Download the 300 dimensional pretrained Fasttext Word Embeddings (trained on Common Crawl Dataset) and put it in the resources folder :  https://centralesupelec-my.sharepoint.com/personal/benoit_laures_student_ecp_fr/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fbenoit%5Flaures%5Fstudent%5Fecp%5Ffr%2FDocuments%2Fcrawl%2D300d%2D200k%2Evec&parent=%2Fpersonal%2Fbenoit%5Flaures%5Fstudent%5Fecp%5Ffr%2FDocuments&CID=11a87e76-b7ba-46c0-9372-06ca60e3787e